joseluisq/alpine-php-fpm/README.md

 ## Contributions

-Unless you explideveltly state otherwise, any contribution intentionally submitted for inclusion in current work by you, as defined in the Apache-2.0 license, shall be dual licensed as described below, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in current work by you, as defined in the Apache-2.0 license, shall be dual licensed as described below, without any additional terms or conditions.

 Feel free to send some [pull request](https://github.com/joseluisq/alpine-php-fpm/pulls) or file some [issue](https://github.com/joseluisq/alpine-php-fpm/issues).